 * Taking NSAIDs on an empty stomach.

 Also, there are several drug options for treatment of Acid Reflux.
 Many of them are available over the counter without a prescription.
-Some are available only with a prescription after a doctor’s visit, and some have OTC versions and stronger equivalents just by prescription.
+Some are available only with a prescription after a doctor’s visit where risks and side effects will be weighed prior to prescribing.

 A visit to a wellness doctor can help understand the right course of treatment for your particular case.